Srlion/Papi/README.md

 - More common commands
 - FAdmin support maybe?
 - Allow registering custom commands?
 (Will be simple wrapper functions)
-- Network ULX's role changes to clientside (Waiting for GLUAX to force people to use releases to have unique net message names)
-- Using ULX, when registering permissions, we will store inside Papi (only for ULX and clientside) because ULib.ucl.accessStrings is not available clientside

 ## Credits